5 Russian weightlifters face new wave of doping charges

 The others are world champion Tima Turiyeva and double European champions Oleg Chen and David Bedzhanyan, as well as Egor Klimonov, who won European championship silver in April.

+Russia was banned entirely from weightlifting at the 2016 Olympics when the IWF said its doping problem brought the sport into disrepute.
+For next year’s Olympics in Tokyo, Russia is among 17 countries hit with new doping-related restrictions on the size of their squads.

-WADA has been analyzing a vast archive of data obtained in January from the anti-doping laboratory in Moscow.
+WADA has been analyzing a vast archive of data obtained in January from the anti-doping laboratory in Moscow, where cases were routinely covered up for years.
+WADA has started handing over its results to sports federations.
+It also obtained a batch of stored drug-test samples in April.

+The lab data was crucial to bans for two Russians in the winter sport of biathlon in June.
+The International Biathlon Union handed Alexander Chernyshov and Alexander Pechyonkin longer bans because it deemed their conduct was aggravated by being part of an “organized doping scheme.”

+WADA president Craig Reedie said at the time that he expects more than 100 new doping cases to be brought across various Russian sports.
+Only a small fraction has so far been announced.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports